open-edge-insights/eii-deployment-tool-frontend/README.md

 14. Click **Import**.
 15. On the **Configure & Build** screen, after completing the configuration, in the **Build** section, click **Start**.
     >**Note:** The progress bar indicates the progress of the build.
-    > If the build fails, click **Start** to retry the build.
+    > Currently there's no option to stop or cancel a build.
+If the build fails, click **Start** to retry the build.
 You can check the build failure reason by checking the build logs.
     >To view the build logs, click  **View Logs**.
-Currently there's no option to stop or cancel a build.
+User can select the 'Enable Auto Refresh' option to refresh the logs.
+The logs are refreshed every 5 seconds.
 16. After completing the build 100 percent, click the **Next**.
 17. On the **Test**screen, to preview the output from VA for a data stream, click and select the required Video Analytics component.
     >**Note:** When you click a VI or VA component, the settings associated to the selected component is displayed in the **Settings* section.
 You can view settings such as **Camera Settings**, Pipeline Settings, and UDF settings.